fieldrndservices/libssh2lv-nilrt-ipk/README.md

 ## License

 The `libssh2lv-nilrt-ipk` project is licensed under the [BSD-3-Clause license](https://opensource.org/licenses/BSD-3-Clause).
 See the [LICENSE](https://github.com/fieldrndservices/libssh2lv-nilrt-ipk/blob/master/LICENSE) file for more information about licensing and copyright.
+Note, this license only overs files specific to this project and _not_ the [lv-libssh2-c](https://github.com/fieldrndservices/lv-libssh2-c) project and related files.
+Please see the documentation for the lv-libssh2-c project for specifics on licensing and copyright of the lv-libssh2-c source code.